 The Global & Social Partnership track prepares social entrepreneurs to transform the context of community relationships toward humility, curiosity, and mutuality.

-Students are equipped to become advocates for holistic justice and reconciliation rooted in the biblical narrative and a rich theological understanding of global issues in a postcolonial context.
-Students become readers of culture and systems, while also developing relational intelligence that allows them to listen well to the communal narratives that have developed these systems.
-These social entrepeneurs are called to think imaginatively on behalf of God, humanity, and creation to seek innovative solutions marked by the gospel of Jesus Christ to provoke global, systemic, local, and relational transformation.
+Students are equipped to become advocates for holistic justice and reconciliation rooted in the biblical narrative and an understanding of global issues in a postcolonial context.
+Students become readers of culture and systems while also developing relational intelligence that allows them to listen well to the communal narratives that have developed these systems.
+These social entrepreneurs are called to think imaginatively on behalf of God, humanity, and creation, seeking innovative solutions marked by the gospel to provoke interpersonal, local, systemic, and global transformation.

 Interdisciplinary Studies Track